mllg/batchtools/README.md

 The main features conclude:
 * Convenience: All relevant batch system operations (submitting, listing, killing) are either handled internally or abstracted via simple R functions
-* Portability: A well-defined interface makes the package applicable in most high-performance computing environments
+* Portability: With a well-defined interface, the source is independent from the underlying batch system - prototype locally, deploy on any high performance cluster
 * Reproducibility: Every computational part has an associated seed stored in a data base which ensures reproducibility even when the underlying batch system changes
-* Abstraction: The code layers for algorithms, experiment definitions and execution are cleanly separated and allow to write readable and maintainable code to manage even large scale computer experiments
+* Abstraction: The code layers for algorithms, experiment definitions and execution are cleanly separated and allow to write readable and maintainable code to manage large scale computer experiments

 ## Installation